leibylucw/hearthstone-access-patcher/README.md

 ```

 ### Create a Virtual Environment (virtualenv)
-A virtual environment (virtualenv) must be used when developing or consuming the package.
+A virtual environment (virtualenv) must be used when using, developing, or building the project.
 All subsequent sections assume that you have created the virtualenv and have activated it.
 To create it, run the following command:

 ```shell
 python -m venv .venv